Knero Lapaé: Music career and performances

 kNERO released "Not Drunk Enuff" featuring Norwegian singer Adele Erichsen, a former contestant on The Voice – Norges beste stemme.
 The single was released under CCAP records.
 Due to his political ties, he celebrated the Liberian Declaration of Independence by performing his single "A.F.R.I.C.A" at the Liberian Embassy in Washington, D.C.
 He performed at the Hip Hop of Pioneers event held at the Newark Symphony Hall; the event featured additional performances from MC Lyte, Kool and the Gang, Dana Dane and Slick Rick.

 Between 2006 and 2007, he performed at The Fox Theatre in Atlanta for Dr. Malachi Z. York's 11th Annual Nuwaupu Ball; his name was announced alongside Erykah Badu, Jimmy Cliff and Musiq Soulchild. kNERO released his single "My Thang" featuring Jamal "Gravy" Woolard and former Roc-A-Fella artist Amil, which appeared on several urban blog sites.

 In 2014, kNERO closed a deal to release his next single "King" under Universal Music Group.

-Music Influences
+Music influences

 While growing up, kNERO listened to artists such as Buck Shot, Smif N Wessun, Jay Z, The Notorious B.I.G., Nas, Phil Collins, Sade Adu, Fela Kuti, Prodigy, Big Daddy Kane, Biz Markie, Rakim, Raekwon, Ghostface Killah, KRS-One, 50 Cent, Kool G Rap, Tracy Chapman and Bob Marley.

 Other works

 Barber career

 In 1995, kNERO fell in love with the art of barbering.
-To avoid street violence and other criminal activities, he learned to master his craft over the years.
-He then travels from state to state gaining connections in the hair industry, which helped his music career.
-His limitless experiences, becoming rapper Raekwon from the Wu-Tang Clan personal barber.
-Gaining clients as Comedian Kyle Grooms, Fashion Designer Toure Designs, Humanitarian/Motivational speaker George Green, Celebrity Hairstylist Keith Campbell, Middleweight Boxer Peter Quillin, and more.
+To avoid street violence and other criminal activities, Knero the master barber learned to master his craft over the years.
+He then traveled from state to state, gaining connections in the hair industry, which helped his music career.
+His limitless experiences include becoming the personal barber for rapper Raekwon from the Wu-Tang Clan.
+Gaining clients as Comedian Kyle Grooms, Fashion Designer Toure Designs, Humanitarian/Motivational speaker George Green, Celebrity Hairstylist Keith Campbell, Philadelphia Eagles linebacker Nakobe Dean, Texas A&M safety Demani Richardson, Middleweight Boxer Peter Quillin, and more.